-I recently finished applying for my Masters degree, so I know that the process can be confusing and often complex.
+I recently finished applying for my Master’s degree, so I know that the process can be confusing and often complex.

-I hope this article will help prospective Masters students find their way a little more easily.
+I hope this article will help prospective Master’s students find their way a little more easily.
 As I write this, I have received an offer from Aston University, and I am awaiting a response from Birmingham University.

-Firstly, a few things to consider: where you want to study, what you want to study and the type of course you are applying to.
+Firstly, there are a few things to consider: where you want to study, what you want to study and the type of course you will be applying to.
 For me, I was ready for a change of scenery in my post-grad studies, as well as deciding that living at home was more economically viable.
 This does not mean I would not have continued to study at Lincoln, the city will always have a special place in my heart, but it is time for me to move on.

 Remember that whether you decide to move university or continue where you completed your Bachelor’s, it is sensible to consider how the decision will affect your wellbeing.
 If you feel secure in your current environment and feel that you thrive at your present university, then it is ok to stay put.
 Similarly if, like me, you think a change of scenery will be good for you and your studies, then looking at other universities is totally fine too!
 You will always be a part of the University of Lincoln Alumni family and will forever be recognised as such by the school.

 Finally, the course type that’s best for you should be taken into account.
-For example, you have the choice of a two year part time course or a single year full-time course, and which you decide on should be in alignment to your lifestyle outside of studies.
+For example, you have the choice of a two year part-time course or a single year full-time course, and which you decide on should be in alignment to your lifestyle outside of your studies.
 Do you expect to be working nearly full-time, or have major commitments outside of university?
-Do you want to get your Masters degree as quickly as possible, in order to get out into the world of work faster?
+Do you want to get your Master’s degree as quickly as possible, in order to get out into the world of work faster?
 These are all decisions you must consider before applying.
 As well as this, consider the course content; exams or essays, study abroad, research or taught are all options to think about.

-Regardless of when, where or how you choose to do your Masters degree, keep an open mind and don’t forget that you are taking big steps to furthering your career and growing, both academically and personally.
+Regardless of when, where or how you choose to do your Master’s degree, keep an open mind and don’t forget that you are taking big steps to furthering your career and growing, both academically and personally.
 I can’t wait to get started, and I am sure plenty of others feel the same.
 Good Luck!

 Continuing your studies at the University of Lincoln is a fantastic opportunity and you can view post-grad courses here.